owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

 ## Fed-BioMed installation

 Before running the examples in the notebook, it is necessary to have Fed-BioMed installed on your machine.
-An easy-to-follow guide is available here to help you with the process: https://fedbiomed.gitlabpages.inria.fr/latest/tutorials/installation/0-basic-software-installation/.
+An easy-to-follow guide is available [here](https://fedbiomed.gitlabpages.inria.fr/latest/tutorials/installation/0-basic-software-installation/) to help you with the process: .

 ## Launching Fed-BioMed components (FLamby datasets configuration)